 How can I build an amazing business without working more than 20 hours per week?

-How can I start a paid membership business without having to write all of the content?
+How can I start a paid membership business without having to write all the content?

 How can I retire early without having seven figures?

-Remember, the real key to this process is forcing yourself to continue searching for answers after you’ve listed the first few ideas that come to mind.
+Remember, the real key to this process is to force yourself to look for answers after the first few ideas come to mind.
 This search for answers is how you learn to think hard.